bethylamine/bethylamine.github.io/library/investigations/benjanun.md

 They repeat things over and over until it becomes 'true', and when other people question where they're getting that information from, or what the evidence is, they often just deflect or block ([example](../assets/img/benjanun-report/beth_response_to_being_blocked.png)).

+For example, they will call @XarifIno a rape apologist[^66].
+When asked for proof, they say that @XarifoIno just responded "lol" to a person talking about a guy who sexually assaulted and drugged her[^67].
+When linked to what was actually said, it is @agnesmdei saying that 99% of the trans men she has met have been violently transmisogynistic. @XarifIno responded, "Idk maybe get off of 4chan then (shrug)"[^68].
+This is painted as dismissing the serious of being sexually assaulted, rather than making a comment about @agnesmdei's generalization of trans men based on who she has met.
+When this is pointed out, they stick to saying that this equates to dismissing someone's sexual assault[^69].

 For example, they have accused this report (the one you're reading) of being "so worried about anti white racism"[^46], "we truly needed you to call out that and the